d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 ---
 title: Dig deeper into Scully and use the most out of it
 description: 'In this article about Scully, I will introduce some more advanced features.
-You will learn how you can setup a cutom markdown module and how you can use AsciiDoc with Scully.
+You will learn how you can setup a custom Markdown module and how you can use AsciiDoc with Scully.
 I will guide you through the process of how to handle protected routes using a custom route plugin.'
 publish: false
 author: Danny Koppenhagen